marcomorabito94-mm/price-change-performance-monitoring/README.md

 For that reason, the dashboard includes both views: pre/post for immediate control and N-1 for a more seasonally stable interpretation.

-## Analytical Approach

-The original SQL model was not published because it was built on internal data sources.
-The logic is reproduced here at a business and data-model level:

-- build the perimeter of articles with a valid price change in the last rolling 12 months
-- calculate the effective number of days observed after the price change
-- create a pre-change comparison window with the same duration as the post-change window
-- calculate quantity, sales, sales excluding taxes and margin value before and after the change
-- calculate the same KPIs on the equivalent N-1 period
-- add stock coverage indicators to contextualize performance
-- expose the output table to dashboard views and business filters

 ## Dashboard Examples

 ### Summary of Price Changes